R2Northstar/NorthstarWiki/docs/helping.md

 `reason` is a box to input the reason for a close request.\
 Using "ac" as described later lets other people know how long until the ticket will close ("ac" meaning **A**uto **C**lose).
 This helps yourself and others when looking at tickets because the tickets bot doesn't show when a ticket is set to auto close.

-If the ticket very highly seems resolved/the user has said they have no issues, use `/closerequest` with `close_delay` set to `1` and the `reason` set to "resolved, ac 1hr"\
+If the ticket seems resolved/the user has said they have no issues, use `/closerequest` with `close_delay` set to `8` and the `reason` set to "resolved, ac 8hr"

-If the ticket seems like it _might_ be resolved, try a `close_delay` of `3-8` (use your judgement) with the `reason` "seemingly resolved, ac {HOUR-COUNT}hr".
-This gives the user more time to deny the request if the issue isn't actually resolved\
+For tickets where the end user that opened the ticket _never_ responded, we usually wait a couple days, ping them a few times, and if they continue to be inactve, set a close request with `close_delay` set to 24 and the `reason` set to "no response, ac 24hr"
-For inactive tickets (when it's the _user_ not responding) we usually give them a few days (3-5, sometimes longer if we forget) then start pinging them once a day.
+For inactive tickets (when it's the _user_ not responding, not us!) we usually give them a few days (3-5 days, sometimes longer if we forget_) and then start pinging them once a day.
-If they continue to not respond for 2-3 days, we tend to set a close request with `close_delay` set to `24` or `48` (`24` is especially nicer for users who _never_ responded to their ticket), and the `reason` set to "no response, ac {HOUR-COUNT}hr" or "inactive ticket, ac {hour count}hr"
+If they continue to not respond for 2-3 days, we tend to set a close request with `close_delay` set to `48` and the `reason` set to  "inactive ticket, ac 48hr"

 You can also use `/closerequest` without giving a `close_delay` or a `reason`, however you should always try to give a reason for closing a ticket, and if you don't give a `close_delay` there's a high chance that the ticket doesn't get closed (quite a few end users don't accept or see the close request)